bakarih/next-square-react-afterpay/react-square-webpay-next/README.md

 yarn dev
 ```

+TIP: Make sure you are running these commands from `next-square-react-afterpay/react-square-webpay-next`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can continue editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.